What To Eat At Comerica Park

 Leo’s Coney Island is unfortunately gone; it’s been replaced with the Corner Tap Room, which is dedicated to memorializing Tiger Stadium.
-I haven’t been there yet, but when it’s open you can enter it from the outside entrance on Witherell Street.
+It’s small, but it does have some nice outdoor dining and there are some cool dedications to the old ballpark at Michigan and Trumbull.
 They have fried bologna sandwiches and footlong bacon-wrapped dogs, and a great selection of local brews that you can bring into the ballpark with you.

-Finally, the Labatt’s Blue Light Jungle is located on the upper level in right field, in the party area that includes the Pepsi Porch.
-The Blue Light Jungle’s menu is similar to that of the Beer Hall, with burgers and sandwiches.
+Finally, the Miller Lite Pitcher’s Pub is located on the upper level in right field, in the party area that includes the Pepsi Porch.
+The menu is a list of baseball-themed selections, such as the “Curve Ball” (portobella mushroom fries with sriracha aioli) or the “Intentional Walk” (potato skins stuffed with sloppy Joe, queso and scallions).
 But this being in the party area it tends to draw a more adult crowd.

 OK, now on with the rest of the ballpark.

 Most of the unusual food items at Comerica are found in the Big Cat Court, the huge picnic area with the merry-go-round located on the first base side of the ballpark.
 In the Big Cat Court you can get gourmet hot dogs or burgers, nachos, taco salads, and great sweet tooth items like elephant ears or Hudsonville ice cream.

 There is still a decent selection of food around the rest of the ballpark, but the Court is a good place to go when you want a good variety to choose from without having to look around.